Pokémon: Let's Go, Pikachu! and Let's Go, Eevee!

-and are 2018 remakes of the 1998 Game Boy role-playing video game Pokémon Yellow.
-They were developed by Game Freak and published by the Pokémon Company and Nintendo for the Nintendo Switch.
-Announced in May 2018, Let's Go, Pikachu! and Let's Go, Eevee! were released worldwide for the Nintendo Switch on 16 November 2018.
-The games are part of the seventh generation of the Pokémon video game series and are the first main series installments to be released for a home game console.
+and are 2018 role-playing video games developed by Game Freak and published by the Pokémon Company and Nintendo for the Nintendo Switch.
+The games are remakes of the 1998 Game Boy title Pokémon Yellow.
+Let's Go, Pikachu! and Let's Go, Eevee! are part of the seventh generation of the Pokémon video game series and are the first main series installments to be released for a home game console.
 They feature connectivity with the mobile game Pokémon Go and support an optional controller, the Poké Ball Plus.

-Pokémon: Let's Go, Pikachu! and Let's Go, Eevee! were first announced at a Japanese press conference in May 2018, with the intention for the games to bring in newcomers to the series as well as cater to old fans.
+Pokémon: Let's Go, Pikachu! and Let's Go, Eevee! were first announced at a Japanese press conference in May 2018, with the intention for the games to cater to old fans as well as bring in newcomers to the series, resulting in a simpler gameplay that did away with elements like random wild battles and complex mechanics like breeding.
 They were also meant to appeal to a younger audience; for this reason, the games incorporate elements from the anime, similar to Pokémon Yellow.
-They received generally favorable reviews from critics, with praise directed at the accessibility and charm, while criticism was directed toward the motion controls.
+The games were released worldwide on 16 November 2018 and received generally favorable reviews from critics, with praise directed at the accessibility and charm, while criticism was directed toward the motion controls.
 The games have combined worldwide sales of over 15 million as of December 2022, making them one of the best-selling games for the system.